 Since construction of the campus food court has been put on an indefinite hold, students are limited to whatever food trucks are parked on campus, snacks from the bookstore, or the Freudian Sip for a quick and easy bite to eat.

 Planning what to eat for a busy day on campus can be made even more difficult when certain food trucks are not always parked in the same location, or not on campus at all on some days.
+If you are a driver of a food truck, looking into something like wagon insurance, which can help cover you and your vehicle while on the road would be essential.
+It will make the kids’ choice on what to eat a little easier.

 According to Associate Vice President Larry Kraus, all food trucks on campus are under short-term contracts that can be terminated within three days by the school or the owner of the trucks with or without cause.